seungjink/hexo-tag-gphoto/README.md

 ## Usage

 1. Upload your photo on Google Photos.
-2. Copy the link starting with photos.app.google.com/...
+2. Click the share button and generate the link starting with photos.app.google.com/...

 ![example](/example.png)

-3. Write following tag on your markdown file.
+3. Paste the link on your markdown file as follows.

 ```
 {% gphoto imageURL '{JSONImageAttibutes}' %}